Technology for Learning

 Technology for Learning is embedded across all areas of the school and carefully considered purchases of hardware and software support its effective use by both students and staff.
 The ability for students to personalise their own learning with “anytime anywhere” access is actively encouraged.

 This year the school introduced the use of Chromebooks across Key Stage 3 following a highly successful pilot during the 2017-2018 academic year.
-As a result of the implementation of a Technology for Learning Strategy, the school has achieved both national and international recognition, with achievement in the past five years including students being asked to present at the BETT Show, London on ‘App creation across the curriculum’, at the Academies Show, London on ‘Young people as innovators and entrepreneurs’, at the National Society for the Prevention of Cruelty to Children (NSPCC) National Conference on ‘Technology for young people, by young people’, at WE Day UK (at Wembley Arena, London) and on BBC World News.
+As a result of the implementation of a Technology for Learning Strategy, the school has achieved both national and international recognition, with achievement in the past six years including students being asked to present at the BETT Show, London on ‘App creation across the curriculum’, at the Academies Show, London on ‘Young people as innovators and entrepreneurs’, at the National Society for the Prevention of Cruelty to Children (NSPCC) National Conference on ‘Technology for young people, by young people’, at WE Day UK (at Wembley Arena, London) and on BBC World News.
 Students have also won the BAME Microsoft Schools Award and the ‘People’s Choice’ and ‘Accessibility Category’ awards at the Apps for Good National Awards.

 Denbigh’s Director of Technology for Learning was shortlisted for a Naace Impact Award, and students were shortlisted for a Tech 4 Good Young Pioneer National Award and a BBC Radio 1 Teen Hero Award (Make It Digital).
 Five students were also placed on The Guardian Teen Power List (of twenty-five teenagers who are changing the world), and the school achieved the Naace Third Millennium Learning Award.